GoN Enumes: Business = 4 / Slavery = -4 Mantra: TER CHU MIG NOF

 - Shudra (servant/manual laborer)

-In mystical Kabbalah, it represents the four worlds: Atziluth (archetypal), Briah (creative), Yetzirah (formative), and Assiah (material)
+- The four Kabbalistic worlds are Atziluth (archetypal), Briah (creative), Yetzirah (formative), and Assiah (material)

 We'd like to take this opportunity to expose fraud and cultural theft.